By concentrating on precision, one arrives at technique, but by concentrating on technique one does not arrive at precision.Bruno Walter

-If they are not right, you can correct this now or a little bit at a time during subsequent sharpening sessions.
+If they are not up to snuff you can make corrections now or a little bit at a time during subsequent sharpening sessions.
 The important thing is to be aware of any defects so you can make corrections, so make a note on your little sketch.

 You should now have a sketch describing those areas that need to be corrected.
 Use it to make a plan.
 A rough sketch showing how a mortise should should be and common problems is linked to below.

 Beloved Customer should keep two important factors in mind in mind when planning and executing corrections to mortise chisels.

 First, you should strive to achieve the corrections with the minimum expenditure of time, effort and stone/diamond plate, and while wasting the minimum amount of steel.
 I am not saying work hard or work fast, but rather to work efficiently.